 Early in the morning, visit the majestic Taj Mahal (a UNESCO World Heritage Site) built by Shah Jahan in 1560 in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
 Taj Mahal looks really mesmerizing at the sunrise.

-After breakfast check-out from hotel and head towards Bharatpur famous for Bharatpur Bird Sanctuary (AKA Keoladeo Bird Sanctuary).
-It is a home to over 360 bird species, including aquatic birds, visitors from Afghanistan, Turkmenistan, China and Siberia.
+After breakfast check-out from the hotel and head towards Bharatpur famous for Bharatpur Bird Sanctuary (AKA Keoladeo Bird Sanctuary).
+It is home to over 360 bird species, including aquatic birds, visitors from Afghanistan, Turkmenistan, China, and Siberia.
 It was declared a UNESCO World Heritage Site in 1985.

 After a couple of hours’ drive reach Bharatpur by noon.
 Check-in at the hotel on arrival.
 In the late afternoon visit Keoladeo Bird Sanctuary.
 Enjoy an eco-friendly rickshaw ride at the bird sanctuary.
-Overnight stay will be at hotel in Bharatpur.
+Dinner& overnight stay will be at a hotel in Bharatpur.

 Meals: Breakfast & Dinner

 After breakfast check out from the hotel, and head towards Jaipur.
 On the way take a short detour to visit Chand Baori, a stepwell built over a thousand years ago in the Abhaneri village of Rajasthan.
 About 100 feet deep, it is India's largest and deepest stepwells with 13 floors and was built in the 9th century for water harvesting.